Kavin1421/Python_Notes/README.md

 # Python_Notes

-Notes with Coding it will help us to understand easier way!!
+Notes with Coding it will help us to understand the python in easier way!!
 ## -by KavinVijay
 # Python